vimeo/psalm/docs/contributing/index.md

 Before you send a pull request, make sure you follow these guidelines:

-Run integration checks locally:
+Run integration checks locally: `composer tests`

-- `composer cs` - checks the code is properly linted
-- `vendor/bin/paratest` - runs PHPUnit tests in parallel
-- `./psalm` - runs Psalm on itself

 If you're adding new features or fixing bugs, don’t forget to add tests!